Overland Travel in South Korea

 Apart from that, make sure to include some hiking, whether in a national park (Seoraksan and Jirisan are recommended) or the challenging and stunning 750-km-long Baekdu-daegan Mountain Ridge.

-The easiest way to get your car from South Korea or Japan to northern Asia is a ferry crossing to Russia.
-Here’s the lowdown on how we did that with our Land Cruiser.
+The easiest way to get your overland car from South Korea or Japan to northern Asia is a ferry crossing to Russia.
+Here’s how to do it.

 In our South Korea Overland Travel Guide, you’ll read all about documentation, gas stations, money matters, road conditions, and more.